prog4biol/pfb2019/README.md

 Command line parameters follow the name of a script or program and have spaces between them.
 They allow a user to pass information to a script on the command line when that script is being run.
 Python stores all the pieces of the command line in a special list called `sys.argv`.

-You need to import the `sys` module at the beginning of your script like this
+You need to import the module named `sys` at the beginning of your script like this

 ```python
 #!/usr/bin/env python3